Shankar Dada M.B.B.S.: Plot

 Ramalingeswara, who perceives all of this as symptoms of chaos, is unable to prevent Shankar's efforts from expanding and gaining ground at his college.
 Meanwhile, Sunitha, who also works at the college hospital, becomes increasingly fond of Shankar, who, in his turn, becomes unreservedly infatuated with her.
 Shankar is unaware that Sunitha and his childhood friend "Chitti" are one and the same, but Sunitha hides the detail, pretending to be Chitti's friend.
 Ramalingeswara tries several times to expel Shankar but is often thwarted by Shankar's wit or the affection with which the others at the college regard Shankar.

 Finally, Ramalingeswara requires that Shankar be put to the test to allow him to continue at the college: to disallow cheating, Shankar must answer all questions out loud in front of a panel.
 Though Shankar prepares, the day before his exam, one of the patients he befriended, a young man, dies, and Shankar is unable to help him in his last moments when he tells him that he doesn't want to die.
 Shankar's grief and guilt for not being able to help his friend get the better of him, and he quits the exam and agrees to leave the college.

 In the moments immediately following Shankar's departure, Sriram miraculously awakens from his vegetative state and says the word "Shankar".
 Sunitha gives a heartfelt speech wherein she criticizes her father for having banished Shankar, saying that to do so is to banish hope, compassion, love, and happiness from the college.
 As he is leaving, Shankar discovers that a couple of the doctors at the hospital have been doling out ineffective medicines for their own profit.
-Using his skills as a Dada, or a crime done, Shankar tears down the operation on sight with the help of his friends, exposing the crime to others.
+Using his skills as a Dada (a crime don), Shankar tears down the operation on sight with the help of his friends, exposing the crime to others.
 Ramalingeswara eventually realizes his folly and thanks Shankar for the great service he did for his hospital.
 Shankar learns Sunita is really Chitti, and the two get together.
 Finally, Shankar meets his parents, and they express their pride in him.